C4Q/AC3.2-U6-UPic/README.md

-# That Photo Category App
+# UPic

 ## Introduction

-\[TBD\] is a social image sharing and upvoting app.
+UPic is a social image sharing and upvoting app.
 Each new image is uploaded to one of a set of categories and is subsequently ranked by up- and down- votes within it.
 By funneling images into discrete categories more opportunites for each image to feature in a top-list.